superllout/wotlk-core/README.md

 * Use English - we want hear you but we may won't understand your custom language.

 * We do not promise anything, when its done - its done.

+* Do not impale community with any products, advertisements, commercial activity or similar - do it personally, this community was not created for that purpose.

 ### For simple user: